 Secondly, Democrat candidates’ moral loadings are almost always higher than Republican candidates’ moral loadings across all five moral foundations.
-This is a very interesting finding that could imply violations of MFT within the context of presidential debates.
-MFT predicts that liberals would possess higher moral loadings in care and fairness foundations, while conservatives would possess higher moral loading in the other three moral foundations.
+This is a very interesting finding that could imply violations of MFT within the context of televised presidential debates.
+MFT predicts that liberals would possess higher moral loadings in care and fairness foundations, while conservatives would possess higher moral loadings in the other three moral foundations.
 This prediction has been supported by numerous previous studies (Clifford & Jerit, 2013; Fernandes, 2020; Hoover et al., 2018) that examined moral loadings in situations other than presidential debates.
 It is quite possible that Democratic or Liberal politicians are more prone to rely on moral rhetoric when they perform in their public persona.
 We leave this interesting question for a future study, as here, we focus only on the point that Democrat candidates did express stronger moral concerns than Republican candidates in moral foundations to which they are supposedly less sensitive than Republicans according to MFT.
 That is to say, the presidential candidates are capable of understanding and expressing moral concerns generated from all the five innate moral foundations even it might be a different scenario for the majority of Republicans and Democrats.

-Thirdly, although the moral loadings of Democrat and Republican candidates were statistically significantly different in some moral dimensions, the effect size of these differences was very small, and the correlations between all moral loading values of Democrats and Republicans were very strong, indicating that there were no substantial discrepancies between presidential debaters and they were able to respond to their rivals’ moral concerns, even moral concerns from their less/non-sensitive moral foundations.
-A similar finding has been documented by Clifford and Jerit (2013) in the policy debates of stem cell technology.
-Political elites respond to opponents’ moral concerns with their own moral arguments, and the increase of proponents’ moral loading increased the moral loading of opponents in the same moral foundation.
-Therefore, the presidential debaters could not only respond to rivals’ moral concerns, but also align the response within the same moral foundation.
+Thirdly, although the moral loadings of Democrat and Republican candidates were statistically significantly different in some moral dimensions, the effect size of these differences was very small, and the correlations between all moral loading values of Democrats and Republicans were very strong, indicating that there were no substantial discrepancies between presidential debaters and all debaters were able to respond to their rivals’ moral concerns, even moral concerns from their less/non-sensitive moral foundations.
+A similar finding has been documented by Clifford and Jerit (2013) in the policy debates of stem cell technology: political elites respond to opponents’ moral concerns with their own moral arguments, and the increase of proponents’ moral loading increased the moral loading of opponents in the same moral foundation.
+Therefore, the presidential debaters could not only respond to their rivals’ moral concerns, but also align their responses within the same moral foundation.

-In sum, presidential debaters could understand, express, and respond to the moral concerns generated from their own less/non-sensitive moral foundations, which means that they could develop real issue discussion and engage in a real clash over the issues with each other.
+In sum, presidential debaters could understand, express, and respond to the moral concerns corresponding to their own less/non-sensitive moral foundations, which means that they could develop real issue discussion and engage in a real clash over the issues with each other.
 So, the fundamental question becomes: do they want to?

 Whether They Want to Engage More Forcefully?